-The study of early childhood education examines child development through various lenses - social, emotional, physical, cognitive and language.
+The study of early childhood education examines child development through various lenses – social, emotional, physical, cognitive and language.
+The history of early childhood education explains many of the influences that have shaped the field of early childhood education into what it is today.
 Early Childhood Education is separate from formal K-12 schooling and although there is limited state funding for all children, early childhood education is not universally accessible.
 Early Childhood Education is segmented into learning frameworks for infant, toddlers and preschool age groups, and some consider kindergarten aged children to be within the early childhood education philosophy.

 Early Childhood Domains

 The social domain includes social interaction with others, getting along with others, turn-taking, participation and cooperation.
 Social skills are important during the early years because children learn to communicate, negotiate and collaborate with others.